Arbitral tribunal: Duties

+In a case arbitrated under English law, Waller LJ noted that where an arbitrator recognises that a party in arbitration has missed a point that could be argued, "fairness requires the arbitrator to raise it so that the party can deal with it".

 Procedure

 Matters of procedure are normally determined either by the law of the seat of the arbitration, or by the tribunal itself under its own inherent jurisdiction (depending on national law).
 Procedural matters normally include: